pejuko/i18n-translators-tools/README.md

 ===============================================

 This package brings you useful utility and library which can help you to handle locale files and translations in your Ruby projects.
+It is build upon i18n library and extends it's simple format so you can simply track field changes or keep translator's notes.
+Conversion back to simple format is possible and as simple as call 'i18n-translate strip'.

 Interesting features